-Sepsis is a life-threatening illness which refers to a systemic (body-wide) infection accompanied by inflammation.
-Newborn infants are extremely vulnerable to it, given their naïve and under-developed immune system — especially in the first four weeks of the neonatal period.
+Sepsis is a life-threatening illness that refers to a systemic (body-wide) infection accompanied by inflammation.
+Newborn infants are extremely vulnerable to it, given their na?ve and underdeveloped immune system especially in the first four weeks of the neonatal period.

-Early diagnosis is thus the key to effectively manage the infection.
-Conventional diagnostic methods are, however, time consuming.
+Early diagnosis is thus the key to effectively managing the infection.
+Conventional diagnostic methods are, however, time-consuming.

 Hence, in a new Clinica Chimica Acta article, researchers at Shoolini University, IIT Hyderabad and Amity University, Rajasthan, collaborated closely to map out the current point-of-care methods for improved diagnosis of neonatal sepsis and their limitations.